brouberol/blog/content/cant-enough-be-enough.md

 As I was slowly coming to the realization that option 2 was the one for me, came an extremely toxic thought.
 Was there a point in the near future where I'd vest a substantial amount of RSUs, after which I could then quit?
 The answer was yes, about 10 months from then.
 And thus I tried to stick around, feeling more and more depressed and disengaged, all that in the prospect of vesting stocks amounting to about $150,000.

 Don't get me wrong, this is a _substantial_ amount of money, that most people aren't privileged enough to dream about.
 Except that I didn't need it really.
-I was already living where I wanted, with my wife that I love with all my heart.
+I was already living where I wanted, with my wife that I loved with all my heart.
 This _was_ the endgame.
 I quickly realized that I was putting my mental health in harm's way just because I didn't want to feel like I was checking out of the table and leaving money on it.
 Money that I didn't really need in the first place, thanks to my remaining 40%.

 Realizing how unhealthy that line of thinking was, I settled on option #2, negotiated a 2-month leaving period (the legal one in France is 3 months), after which I said good-bye to all the wonderful people I had been lucky to work with for years.